Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 ## Session Mode
 Session mode consists of 4 different scenes.
 Each scene consists of different controls that's relevant for the scene.
 Each scene mode lights up a color on the scene button that corresponds to the scene selected.

-> To change scenes, simply press the scene button.
+> To change scenes, simply press the scene button except for Loop Edit which is activated by pressing scene + play buttons together.

 ![scene-button](./resources/scene-button.png)